 Parents sometimes get stumped when it comes to raising their kids.
 Fortunately, Carol Tuttle reveals the essential tools for effective parenting strategies.

-The Miracle Morning: The Not-So-Obvious Secret Guaranteed to Transform Your Life (Before 8AM) by Hal Elrod
+8. The Miracle Morning by Hal Elrod

-This book has been instrumental in transforming the lives of many people.
-The principles that Hal Elrod share within its pages help readers find the energy and drive to bring their lives to the next level.
+The Miracle Morning: The Not-So-Obvious Secret Guaranteed to Transform Your Life (Before 8 AM) has been instrumental in transforming the lives of many people.
+Hal Elrod's principles within its pages help readers find the energy and drive to bring their lives to the next level.

 This book promises to unleash your highest potential and help you reach the success you’ve always dreamed about—and it all starts with committing to waking up earlier than usual.
 Everything else will follow.

-9. Declutter Your Mind: How to Stop Worrying, Relieve Anxiety, and Eliminate Negative Thinking by S. J. Scott and Barrie Davenport
+9. Declutter Your Mind by S. J. Scott and Barrie Davenport

-This book provides science-backed information on how you can stop negative thinking and take control of your thoughts.
+Declutter Your Mind: How to Stop Worrying, Relieve Anxiety, and Eliminate Negative Thinking provides science-backed information on how you can stop negative thinking and take control of your thoughts.

 Through this book, you’ll come to understand the root cause of mental clutter.
 It gives you the guidance you need to achieve peace of mind and develop stronger relationships with people who matter to you.

-This book provides in-depth information on how to harness the healing powers of essential oils.
+Essential Oils Natural Remedies provides in-depth information on how to harness the healing powers of essential oils.
 You’ll learn the profiles of over 70 commonly used essential oils, remedies and treatments, and the basics of essential oil use.

 Here at Develop Good Habits, we’re all for healthy living and eating.
 So this book about the keto lifestyle really caught our attention.

-12. I Hear You: The Surprisingly Simple Skill Behind Extraordinary Relationships by Michael S. Sorensen
+12. I Hear You by Michael S. Sorensen

-Michael Sorensen reveals the most important skill for building stronger relationships in this eye-opening book.
+Michael Sorensen reveals the most important skill for building stronger relationships in I Hear You: The Surprisingly Simple Skill Behind Extraordinary Relationships.
 Many people are not aware that validation is the key to connecting with others on a deeper level.

 They learn how to diffuse the tension that would otherwise lead to arguments; encourage others to be more open to their own views, and show support to those special people in their lives.
 All these skills show others that you acknowledge their presence in your life.

-13. A Beginner's Guide to Living in an RV: Everything I Wish I Knew Before Full-Time RVing Across America by Alyssa Padgett
+13. A Beginner's Guide to Living in an RV by Alyssa Padgett

-If you are planning to transition into a life on the road, this book can help you.
+If you plan to transition into a life on the road, A Beginner's Guide to Living in an RV: Everything I Wish I Knew Before Full-Time RVing Across America can help you.
 Alyssa Padgett has first-hand experience with RVing, having done it with her husband for years.

 The book is full of tips and inside information on RV culture, where to find the best RV parks in America, and even how to find great Internet while on the road.

 Are you ready to make success happen in your life?
-If you commit to going the distance, this book will be your guide to achieving the life you’ve always longed for.
+If you commit to going the distance, The Unlimited Self: Destroy Limiting Beliefs, Uncover Inner Greatness, and Live the Good Life will guide you to achieve the life you’ve always longed for.

 People’s setbacks are often caused by their fear of fully embracing who they truly are and what they are capable of.
 This book introduces a system to help you successfully carry out your dreams and goals.